qooba/qooba.github.io/_posts/2023-12-31-text-transmutation.md

 the ability to intelligently understand and process textual information is crucial.
-In this article I will show how to create a semantic search aplication using the [Candle ML](https://github.com/huggingface/candle) framework written in Rust, coupled with the prowess of the [E5 model](https://huggingface.co/intfloat/e5-small-v2) for embedding generation.
+In this article I will show how to create a semantic search aplication using the [Candle ML](https://github.com/huggingface/candle) framework written in Rust, coupled with the [E5 model](https://huggingface.co/intfloat/e5-small-v2) for embedding generation.

 Before you will continue reading please watch short introduction: